ByThaoNguyen/8-Week-SQL-Challenge/Case Study #1 - Danny' Diner/README.md

 ```

 #### Code Explanation
-- Create a a Common Table Expression (CTE) called most_popular and within the CTE, join the menu table and sales table using the product_id column.
+- Create a Common Table Expression (CTE) called most_popular and within the CTE, join the menu table and sales table using the product_id column.
 - Group results by sales.customer_id and menu.product_name.
 - Calculate the count of menu.product_id occurrences for each group.
 - Use DENSE_RANK() window function to calculate the ranking of each sales.customer_id partition based on the count of orders COUNT(sales.customer_id) in descending order.
-- Select the appropriate columns and apply a filter in the WHERE clause to retrieve only the rows where the rank column equals 1 which has highest order count for each customer in the outer query.
+- Select the appropriate columns and apply a filter in the WHERE clause to retrieve only the rows where the rank column equals 1 which has the highest order count for each customer in the outer query.

 #### Answer
 - Customer A like ramen the most with 3 times order
-- Customer B like all items on the menu with all the same 2 times order for each item
+- Customer B like all items on the menu with the same 2 times order for each item
 - Customer C like ramen the most with 3 times order

 ### 6. Which item was purchased first by the customer after they became a member?